Check out this easy-to-follow tiling a fireplace advice to create a stunning hearth

 For a recessed hearth, you may need to not only take up the existing tiles, but potentially dig out some of the concrete of the hearth in order to fit new tiles if they're thicker, or if the existing hearth was raised.

-If the hearth is uneven, there's a few tricks for how to level a floor.
-In a recessed hearth, you could use a self levelling compound, however, this may raised the level slightly.
-If your issue is left over adhesive from previous tiles, try this grit rub block from Amazon to smooth it out.
+If the hearth is uneven, there's a few tricks to level the floor.
+In a recessed hearth, you could use a self-levelling compound; however, this may raise the level slightly.
+If your issue is leftover adhesive from previous tiles, try an angle grinder (like this BLACK+DECKER 115mm 710W Compact Corded Angle Grinder from Amazon) with a grinding disc to smooth it out.

-Once you've dry fit your tiles you can start to cut the pieces you need to square off the hearth.
+Once you've dry-fitted your tiles, you can start cutting the pieces you need to square off the hearth.
+Jenkins says, "You can use a manual tile cutter if you only have simple straight cuts.
+However, if you have more precise cuts, use a wet tile cutter."
 If using a wet tile cutter, do it outside and protect your flooring, clothes, eyes and hands.
 It can be a messy job.

 4. Fix the tiles with spacers

 Start laying your tiles as previously set out into the first patch of adhesive.
-Push down firmly in to place.
-Use tile spacers between each tile so that your gap is consistent.
+Push down firmly into place.
+Use tile spacers between tiles to keep the gap consistent.
+Jenkins recommends using 2mm or 3mm title spacers.
+"For a minimal look and for narrow or smaller tiles, 2mm spacers are a good choice.
+If using larger tiles, 3mm or 5mm work well."

 You should apply the grout with a grout float, pushing it into the gaps between each tile.
 If you're finding it difficult to apply with the float alone, buy a grouting bag (sort of like a big icing bag) to apply it directly into the gaps before smoothing out with the float.

 Once applied, use a damp grout sponge and a bucket of clean water to wipe over the top of the tiles to remove the excess grout.
-This should help flatten the grout in the gaps and remove the white haze from the top of the tiles.
+This will give the grout an even finish.
+Jenkins offers one tip to get a consistent finish to the grit.
+"Use the flat end of a pencil to get a neat and consistent curve to the grout."

 8. If necessary, seal your tiles